 Fish has always just been okay.
 It has been served to us overcooked, dry, and without enough seasoning or marinade.
 So, please forgive us if we’ve neglected our omega 3s and skipped the fish more often than not.
 The truth is, it took awhile to discover how delicious a well cooked filet of fish could actually taste.
 There are still certain types of fish that we don’t love, but we are head over heals for halibut.

 The trick with fish is to not overcook it.
-It is done as soon as it can be flaked with a fork.
-Get it off the heat as soon as it turns white.
-This particular marinade is great on lots of different fish, but halibut will always be my favorite.
+It is done as soon as it can be flaked with a fork, and should be taken off the heat as soon as it turns white.
+This particular marinade is great on lots of different fish, but halibut will always be our favorite.
 It is mild in flavor and brings out the delicate flavors of the fish.
 Serve it with a spritz of additional lemon juice for that extra hit of acidity.